 Each academic department and program has a study abroad liaison who can answer questions about receiving major/minor credit and help you make choices about your study abroad program.
 You should speak with this faculty member before you go abroad, and again once you have returned.

-The liaison for Latin American and Latino Studies is Prof. Faith Smith.
+The liaison for Latin American and Latino Studies is Prof. Elizabeth Ferry.